heimdal/heimdal/lib/asn1/README.md

 	     The codegen backend generates C code for all functions directly, with no template interpretation.

-	     The template backend scales better than the codegen backend be- cause as we add support for more encoding rules and more opera- tions (we may add value comparators) the templates stay mostly the same, thus scaling linearly with size of module.
+	     The template backend scales better than the codegen backend be‐ cause as we add support for more encoding rules and more opera‐ tions (we may add value comparators) the templates stay mostly the same, thus scaling linearly with size of module.
 Whereas the codegen backend scales linear with the product of module size and number of encoding rules supported.

      --prefix-enum
-	     This option should be removed because ENUMERATED types should al- ways have their labels prefixed.
+	     This option should be removed because ENUMERATED types should al‐ ways have their labels prefixed.

      --enum-prefix=PREFIX
-	     This option should be removed because ENUMERATED types should al- ways have their labels prefixed.
+	     This option should be removed because ENUMERATED types should al‐ ways have their labels prefixed.

      --encode-rfc1510-bit-string